minetest-mods/areas/README.md

   * `/area_open <ID>` -- Toggle open/closed the specified area for everyone.

-  * `/area_faction_open <ID> [faction]` -- Toggle open/closed the specified area for members of the faction.
+  * `/area_faction_open <ID> [faction]` -- Toggle open/closed the specified
+	area for members of the faction.
 Factions are created and managed by playerfactions mod.

 License
 -------

-Copyright (C) 2013 ShadowNinja
+Copyright (C) 2013-2017 ShadowNinja

+Copyright (C) 2015-2020 various contributors

 Licensed under the GNU LGPL version 2.1 or later.
 See LICENSE.txt and http://www.gnu.org/licenses/lgpl-2.1.txt